oconnor663/duct.py/README.md

 <strong><tt>pipe</tt></strong>(<em>\*command_or_expression, \*\*kwargs</em>)

 Create a pipe expression, similar to `|` in bash.
 The the right is any duct expression.
-The returncode of a pipe expression is equal to the right side's returncode if it's nonzero, otherwise the left side's.
+The status of a pipe expression is equal to the right side's status if it's nonzero, otherwise the left side's.

 <strong><tt>then</tt></strong>(<em>\*command_or_expression, \*\*kwargs</em>)

 Create a sequence expression, similar to `&&` in bash, with syntax like `pipe` above.
-The left side runs, and then if its returncode is zero, the right side runs.
+The left side runs, and then if its status is zero, the right side runs.
 If you want to ignore errors on the left side, similar to `;` in bash, use `check=False` inside the left expression.

 <strong><tt>subshell</tt></strong>(<em>\*\*kwargs</em>)